robenkleene/design-references/spark-ar/spark-ar-studio-simulator.md

 ## Preview

-To change the preview video, or use the camera click the `Video` icon on the left.
+To change the preview video (or switch from world space to a face preview), or use the camera click the `Video` icon on the left.

 ## Device